sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 By allowing only trusted IP addresses to access your login page, you can prevent unauthorized users from even attempting to log in.
 This adds an additional layer of security to your WordPress Admin Login, making sure that only users from approved IP addresses can gain entry.

-### 7 Key Reasons to Choose AIO Login for Better WP-Admin Protection😎
+### 7 Key Reasons to Choose All In One Login for Better WP-Admin Protection😎

 ⚡ **Reason #1: Greater Security for Your WP-Admin**